The Feast of the Poets: Themes

 The purpose of the notes was to describe, in Hunt's view, what would happen to the reputation of various poets.
 He placed a particular emphasis on the British Romantic poetry, including Lyrical Ballads, that sought to overcome the standards of neoclassical poetry with emphasis on the problems inherent in the French standards created by those like Nicholas Despreaux-Boileau.
 As such, Hunt praises Wordsworth as the leader of a new type of poetry.
 Although Byron is not fully discussed in early editions of the poem, he is discussed in the notes as an individual who would become an important person who had already "taken his place, beyond a doubt, in the list of English Poets".
 By the 1815 edition, Byron was introduced and was praised by Apollo, which reflected a friendship between the two.

 The work influenced how critics viewed Romantic poetry.
 Hunt's interpretation of Wordsworth and Wordsworth's poetry was later picked up and developed by William Hazlitt in a review of Wordsworth's Excursion.
 Hazlitt emphasised the egotistical aspects of Wordsworth's regular contemplation in his works.
 Hazlitt also relied on Hunt's criticism of Wordsworth preferring common people as his heroes.
 Hazlitt's review, grounded in Hunt's ideas, influenced John Keats's view of the "wordsworthian or egotistical sublime".
-Coleridge, in Biographia Literaria, relied on Hunt's claim that Wordsworth focused on the morbid aspects of life or dwelled too much on abstract concepts.
+In Biographia Literaria, Coleridge Biographia Literaria relied on Hunt's claim that Wordsworth focused on the morbid aspects of life or dwelled too much on abstract concepts.

 Critical response

 Hunt received favourable responses from many of his friends and from Byron and Byron's friend Thomas Moore.
 However, the magazines were divided on the basis of their political views as they matched with Hunt's own.
-Many claimed that Hunt's poem was seditious, including the British Critic, New Monthly Magazine and The Satirist.
-To the contrary, the Champion, with a review by John Scott, along with the Eclectic and the Monthly Review, praised the work.
+Many claimed that Hunt's poem was seditious, including the British Critic, New Monthly Magazine, and The Satirist.
+On the contrary, the Champion, with a review by John Scott, along with the Eclectic and the Monthly Review, praised the work.
 The Critical Review believed that Hunt should have stressed society when discussing Wordsworth's poetry.